By Texas Homesteader ~

 *contains affiliate link

 This summer has been pretty weird, garden wise.
-After suffering 3 consecutive years of gripping drought we got a little rain this year.
-Oh don’t get me wrong, we’re STILL in the drought and suffering from below-normal rainfall but at least rains have come sporadically this year.
+After suffering 3 consecutive years of gripping drought we finally got a little rain this year.
+Oh don’t get me wrong, we’re STILL in the drought and suffering from below-normal rainfall but at least sporadic rains have fallen this year.

 But here’s the crazier weird thing: we had hordes of grasshoppers the likes I’ve never seen before.
 They swooped in like a plague, sweeping through in clouds of flying hoppers & stripping each & every leaf off of most of my garden.
 Then they devour any sprouting leaves that try to recover thus killing the plant entirely.